jonathanbutler7/landscaping/README.md

 ## What is this?

-This is a database I am building with PostgreSQL and Node for a fictitious landscaping company, **Los Angeles Landscaping & Gardening**.
+This is a database built with PostgreSQL, Node.js, and Express for a fictitious landscaping company, **Los Angeles Landscaping & Gardening**.

 The database has three endpoints, `/customers`, `/workers`, and `/orders`.